The Perils of Jest Snapshot Testing

 Do You Even Need a Snapshot?

-A good test should prevent you from accidentally breaking your component’s API.
-By creating a snapshot test, you’re essentially declaring that your component’s entire rendered output is part of its API and should never change.
-In some cases that might be what you want but usually a component has some specific functionality that you want to test, and freezing its entire rendered output makes it a pain to refactor and add new features.
+A good test prevents you from accidentally breaking a component’s API.
+By creating a snapshot test, you’re essentially declaring that the component’s entire rendered output is part of its API and should never change.
+Sometimes that’s true, but usually a component has specific behaviors you care about.
+Freezing its entire output makes refactoring painful.

-Alternatively, you can identify the elements of your component’s UI that are critical to its behaviour and test those specifically.
+Instead, identify the UI elements that are critical to behavior and test those explicitly.

 import React from 'react'